AI-Generated Synthetic Data Is New. Curious? We’ve Got Answers.

 We have written an entire blog series on Fairness and Bias that can be found here.

-When you are using a powerful synthetic data generator like the MOSTLY AI Platform, the goal of the platform is to create synthetic data that is as close as possible to the real data without compromising the privacy of the original dataset.
+When you are using a powerful tool like the MOSTLY AI Data Intelligence Platform, the goal of the tool is to create synthetic data that is as close as possible to the real data without compromising the privacy of the original dataset.

 This means that any bias that existed in the original dataset will also be reflected in the synthetic dataset - and this is a feature, not a bug.
 All the measures that are in place to make sure that the synthetic data is highly representative of the original data will naturally also make sure that existing biases are retained.
 However, these measures will also make sure that no new biases will be added during the synthesization process.